flame/blis/docs/Multithreading.md

 ## Globally at runtime

+***Note:** If you want to gain access to BLIS API function prototypes, be sure to #include "blis.h" from the relevant source files in your application.*

 If you still wish to set the parallelization scheme globally, but you want to do so at runtime, BLIS provides a thread-safe API for specifying multithreading.
 Think of these functions as a way to modify the same internal data structure into which the environment variables are read.
 (Recall that the environment variables are only read once, when BLIS is initialized).

 **Note**: If you set parallelization globally via environment variables and *then* your application *also* uses the global runtime API to set the ways of parallelism, the global runtime API will prevail.